foonoo/docs/2-Getting-Started.md

 ```

 ## Next steps
 This short example was meant to provide a feel of how foonoo could be used.
-In the next sections, we will look at the specific way in which content can be written for foonoo, and we'll look deeper at the two bundled site builders in more detail.
+In the next sections, we'll look at the specific way in which content can be written for foonoo, and we'll look deeper at the two bundled site builders in more detail.